S3B4S/bitburner/markdown/bitburner.singularity.connect.md

 RAM cost: 2 GB \* 16/4/1

 Run the connect HOSTNAME command in the terminal.
-Can only connect to neighbors.
+Can only connect to neighbors or servers that have a backdoor installed.